 Postal costs are a significant component of many customers' cost structures and postal rate changes can influence the number of pieces that the Company's customers are willing to print and mail.
 On January 27, 2013, the United States Postal Service ("USPS") increased postage rates across all classes of mail by approximately 2.6%, on average.
 Under the 2006 Postal Accountability and Enhancement Act, it had been anticipated that postage would increase annually by an amount equal to or slightly less than the Consumer Price Index (the "CPI").
 However, on December 24, 2013, the Postal Regulatory Commission (the "PRC") approved the USPS Board of Governors' request under the Exigency Provision in the applicable law for price increases of 4.3%.
-The exigent rate increase was implemented in addition to a 1.7% rate increase, equal to the CPI, for total price increases of 6.0%, on average, across all mail categories, effective January 26, 2014.
-According to the PRC's ruling, the USPS must develop a plan by May 1, 2014 to phase out the exigent rate increase once it has produced the revenue justified by the request.
+The exigent rate increase was implemented in addition to a 1.7% rate increase, equal to the CPI, for total price increases of 6.0%, on average, across all significant mail categories, effective January 26, 2014.
+According to the PRC's ruling, which is currently being appealed, the USPS must develop a plan to phase out the exigent rate increase once it has produced the revenue justified by the request.
+As of December 31, 2014, the USPS has not presented a plan for the required phase out.
+On January 15, 2015, the USPS filed for a CPI rate increase of 2.0%, which if approved by the PRC, will be effective April 26, 2015.
 As a leading provider of print logistics and among the largest mailers of standard mail in the U.S., the Company works closely with its customers and the USPS to offer innovative products and services to minimize postage costs.
-While the Company does not directly absorb the impact of higher postal rates on its customers' mailings, demand for products distributed through the U.S. or foreign postal services is expected to be impacted by changes in postal rates.
+While the Company does not directly absorb the impact of higher postal rates on its customers' mailings, demand for products distributed through the U.S. or foreign postal services has been negatively impacted by changes in postal rates.
+The impact to the Company of the USPS's restructuring plans, many of which require legislative action, cannot currently be estimated.
+Mail delivery services through the USPS accounted for approximately 44% of the Company's logistics revenues during the year ended December 31, 2014.